 The HPMS database includes the data needed for calculating the good and poor metrics.
 Data include roughness, cracking, rutting for asphalt pavement, and faulting for concrete pavement.
-The measures are aggregated by lane miles.
-In addition, HPMS pavement data collection requirements have been revised to require more comprehensive collection of data for the NHS network.
+The

 State DOTs must establish targets, regardless of ownership, for the full extent of the Interstate and non-Interstate NHS.
 The initial statewide two and four-year targets for the non-Interstate NHS and four-year targets for the Interstate were required to be adopted by May 20, 2018, with subsequent reporting to FHWA by October 1, 2018, for the baseline period of 2018 through 2021.